ucsb-cs9/f20/_lab/lab01.md

 * `setAge(self, age)`
 * `setName(self, name)`

-Each Animal object should be able to call a method `toString` that returns a `str` with all the animal attributes.
+Each Animal object should be able to call a method `toString` that you will implement, which returns a `str` with all the animal attributes.
 The string should contain all attributes in the following EXACT format:

 ```python
 a = Animal("dog", 12.2, 2, "Ruffles")